O the presence of women!

 The roof over the supper joyously cook’d by the chaste wife, and joyously eaten by the chaste husband,

 I went by invitation to a party of ladies and gentlemen—mostly ladies.
+I saw the rich ladies in full dress at the soiree.
 I talked too, indeed went in like a house afire.
 It was good exercise, for the fun of the thing.
 I also made love to the women, and flatter myself that I created at least one impression—wretch and gay deceiver that I am.
 I have already had three or four such parties here—which, you will certainly admit, considering my age and heft, to say nothing of my reputation, is doing pretty well.